 Chair-Elect (2-yr term):

-Supreme Court Representative elected by Supreme Court (2 yr term – max 2 consecutive terms):
+Supreme Court Representative elected by Supreme Court (two, 2-yr terms):

-Two District Court Judges elected by North Dakota Judge’s Association (2 year term – max 2 consecutive terms):
+Two District Court Judges elected by North Dakota Judge’s Association (two, 2-yr terms):

 North Dakota Judicial Conference

 Article I. Officers

 The officers of the Judicial Conference shall be a chair and a chair-elect, who shall hold office for a term of two years commencing at the close of the meeting at which they are elected and continuing until their successors are elected and qualified.
 The chair-elect shall become the chair at the close of the meeting at the completion of the term of the preceding chair.
 In the event of the death or disability of the chair or of the vacation of the office, the chair-elect shall succeed to all the duties and exercise all the authority of the chair, and shall also serve the term to which elected.

 The chair shall serve for a term of two years and is not eligible for reelection as chair-elect immediately following the completion of that term.

 Each officer of the Judicial Conference may serve in that capacity only so long as that officer is a member of the Judicial Conference.